 Colonoscopy is the most accurate test to find this type of cancer.
 It can identify any lesions and tissue samples (biopsies) can be obtained.

 - Air contrast barium enema

 How is it treated?

 Surgery to remove the cancer and some surrounding tissues is the main treatment.
-The lymph nodes, (tissue that filters the blood) will be examined to look for spread of the cancer.
+The lymph nodes, (tissue that filters the blood) will be examined to look for the spread of the cancer.
 Outcomes depend on how severe the disease was when first diagnosed.
-Chemotherapy (medicine to slow the growth of cancer cells) and radiation therapy (used to shrink the size the tumor) may also be used in addition to a surgery.
+Chemotherapy (medicine to slow the growth of cancer cells) and radiation therapy (used to shrink the size of the tumor) may also be used in addition to surgery.

-After being treated for cancer, you will be followed closely, to watch for recurrence of disease.
+After being treated for cancer, you will be followed closely, to watch for recurrence of the disease.
 Blood work may be routinely performed including measuring a cancer tumor marker (CEA).
 In addition, repeat colonoscopies and CT scans may be ordered.
-If you have cancer of the colon, or rectum, your first-degree family members, (parents, siblings, children) may be at increased risk of developing a similar type of cancer and should be screened.
+If you have cancer of the colon or rectum, your first-degree family members, (parents, siblings, children) may be at increased risk of developing a similar type of cancer and should be screened.

 What can I do?

 Be sure to follow recommendations regarding screening for colorectal cancer.
-For further information regarding screening, please see appropriate topic review.
+For further information regarding screening, please see the appropriate topic review.